RadiusNetworks/flybuy-documentation/doc/sdk-integration.md

 **IMPORTANT:** On iOS, make sure to call `FlyBuy.orders.fetch()` to sync the orders after successfully claiming the order.

 Once the order is claimed the FlyBuy SDK will begin location services and will automatically send any order event updates to the FlyBuy backend.
 This will include any customer states that can be automatically detected, such as en route, nearby or waiting.
-If location is not avaliable the SDK supports manual status updates by the customer, such as tapping an "I'm done button (see below for the Status Screen's [Waiting](#waiting) as an example.
+If location is not avaliable the SDK supports manual status updates by the customer, such as tapping an "I'm done button" (see below for the Status Screen's [Waiting](#waiting) as an example.

 After successfully claiming the order, proceed to the [Order Status Screen](#order-status-screen).